 Symmetries, Particles and Fields 2020-2021A Part III (Master's) level course in Michaelmas term.
 It covers Lie algebras and groups with applications to particle physics and field theories.
-The course textbook, with expanded explanations and additional proofs, can be found here.
-There will be a moodle page for the course.
+The lectures are available on youtube and the course textbook, with expanded explanations and additional algebra can be found here.
+There is a moodle page for the course (Raven protected).

-Dynamics and Relativity (IA) 2022-A first year course mathematical tripos course.
-We will use the excellent notes by David Tong
+Dynamics and Relativity (IA) 2022A first year course mathematical tripos course.
+We will use the excellent notes by David Tong.
+The moodle page is here

 Quantum Field Theory: 2016-2020A part III (master's) level maths course, largely based on the excellent notes by David Tong and predecessors.
 Information for examples class tutors